woocommerce/woocommerce/readme.txt

 * Fix - Cast term_id as int in product data write panel that will resolve issues with numerical attributes
 * Fix - Correct label for RUB symbol - added a dot after it
 * Fix - Javascript escapes to stop breaking scripts when used with translations
+* Fix - PayPal button should use classes 'button' and 'alt', not 'button-alt'

 = 2.0.9 - 02/05/2013 =
 * Feature - Added is_product_taxonomy() conditonal.